NinerBull/AccWideUILayoutSelection/README.md

 ## Configuration
-NOTE: After installing for the first time, you should log into the character whose UI you have customized to your liking, so that the settings from that character are saved and will synchronize Account Wide!
+NOTE: After installing for the first time, you should log into the character whose UI you have customized to your liking.
+You'll be prompted to save the settings from that character to begin with, and its settings and any changes you make on any character will synchronize Account Wide!

 You can configure the addon by typing `/awi` into chat.